hackclub/hackpad/hackpads/Virus1234/Readme.md

 | ----------- | -------- | -------- | --------- | -------- | ----------- | --------- |
 | $123.77     | $27.22   | $48.30   | 5.44/ns   | 21.79/ws | 19.59/ns    | ~24.03/ws |

+If anything is overbudget, please hit me up on slack at @meddy ben ayed and I can transfer money :)